 Next, once you’ve made sure that you have a strong, flat substrate, choosing the right adhesive product for your installation is essential.
 TCNA (The Tile Council of North America) recommends the use of medium bed mortars when installing large format tiles in order to prevent irregularities in the tile and substrate.
 Medium bed mortars are designed to be used for heavy, large format tiles that have one side greater than 15”.
 They form a thicker layer to support the weight of a large format tile compared to regular adhesives (such as thinsets).

-Never consider using thinsets that are used in standard tile installations since thinset shrinks as it dries and results in uneven surfaces known as "lippage" or cracks.
+Never use thinsets that are used in standard tile installations since thinset shrinks as it dries and can result in uneven surfaces known as "lippage" or cracks for larger tiles.
 Standard mortars are capable of setting only 3/32” to 3/16” thick bed whereas medium bed mortars provide 3/32” to ¾” thickness, which provides the maximum support and coverage for large tiles.
 These medium-based mortars, aside from minimizing the amount of shrinking, also allow your large tiles to stay stable, preventing leveling issues between the tiles.

 Choose Your Tile Pattern and Offset